The Ballot Guide

 Get Updates on Upstate Elections

-The Greenville Ballot Guide provides a complete look at the 2025 Greenville municipal ballot, including mayoral, city council, and county races across Greenville County, South Carolina.
+The Upstate Ballot Guide provides a complete look at the 2025 elections across the Upstate.
 View your sample ballot, learn about local candidates, and understand what each office and referendum means before heading to the polls.
-Whether you’re voting early, absentee, or in person, this Greenville SC ballot guide helps you make informed choices in the upcoming Upstate elections.
+Whether you’re voting early, absentee, or in person, this local ballot guide helps you make informed choices in the upcoming Upstate elections.